Composite Topological Structures in SO(10): breaking via

 The overall Coulomb flux of the configuration in \Fig{polypole422} is twice the Schwinger flux, but we can have such configurations with 0, 1, 2, or 3 Schwinger fluxes depending on the number of green (anti-red) and blue monopoles involved.
 After the EW breaking the configuration in \Fig{polypole422} transforms into the one shown in \Fig{polypole_afterEW_422}.

 To secure the stability of the central trimonopole we can remove the contractable loop in $SU(3)_c$ so that the initial Coulomb flux of the trimonopole is 3(B-L) instead of 3X.
+This reduces the energy of the trimonopole below the energy of three single red monopoles.
 The configuration in \Fig{polypole_afterEW_422} then transforms into the one shown in \Fig{stablepolypole_afterEW_422}.
 Here we took an extra $T^8_c$ flux together with the extra $T^3_L$ flux with each blue monopole.
 The Coulomb fluxes correspond to unbroken generators and the behavior of the VEVs of the $\nu^c$-type, $h_u$, $h_d$ Higgs fields around the tube is the same as before.
 The total Coulomb flux is again twice the Schwinger flux.